• Skip to main content

 a cavapoo puppy looking into the basket of an air fryer next to a plate with twice baked potatoes

-The air fryer used for testing, photographing, and videoing is using a Cruxgg 9-quart air fryer.
+The air fryer used for testing, photographing, and videoing is using a Cruxgg 9-quart air fryer, but it's no longer available.

 I recommend using one that has a larger surface area for cooking so all 8 potato halves can fit.
 The one used for testing is about 16" wide x 13" deep.